anastasijamalyk/SRS/readme.md

 # Modelling Skip-Behaviors in Sequence-Aware Recommender Systems
 Sequential Recommender Systems (SRSs) operate on sequences of items as inputs.
 If the sequences contain noisy items, SRS will produce a sub-optimal performance as noise may dilute the signal captured by the model.
 The project is aimed to improve the performance of SRS in two ways: 1) to model relationships between non-adjacent items (skip-behaviors) to account for heterogeneous sequences 2) to introduce noise-filtering techniques to mitigate the impact of noise on sequences.
-In particular, two models are proposed: Sequential Recommender with Association Rules (SRAR) uses assocition rules to filter out noisy data; Sequential Recommender with Attention integrates an attention mechanism to detect and deactivate the embeddigns of irrelevant items.
+In particular, two models are proposed: Sequential Recommender with Association Rules (SRAR) uses assocition rules to filter out noisy data; Sequential Recommender with Attention (SRAttn) integrates an attention mechanism to detect and deactivate the embeddigns of irrelevant items.

 # Requirements
 - Python 3